.NET Core Applications

 Full path to a custom working directory of the profiled application.

 - Profile child processes

-If checked, dotTrace will profile not only the main app process but the processes it runs as well.
+If selected, dotTrace will profile not only the main app process but the processes it runs as well.
 Note that you can set up dotTrace to profile only specific child processes.
 Learn how to do this next in this section.

 Filtering Child Processes

 If you want to profile only specific child processes, you can set up a process filter.
 In this case, dotTrace will start profiling of a child process only if its name matches the filter.

 The filter consists from an arbitrary number of name masks for the processes that should not be profiled.